10 types of mould you might find in your home – plus how to get rid of each one

 Where it can be found: It’s found in damp places like under leaky sinks, bathrooms, and kitchens, and is most common between July and September, but it does grow all year.

 Health issues: It spreads quickly, and although most species are not harmful, the spores can cause allergies and asthma-like symptoms.
-It can also cause respiratory issues and skin irritation in some pets and animals.
+It can also cause respiratory issues and skin irritation in some pets and people.

 5. Mucor (white and fluffy)

-Mucor is fast-growing fungus and will eventually turn a dark grey colour if left long enough.
+Mucor is a fast-growing fungus and will eventually turn a dark grey colour if left long enough.
 The white 'fluff' is known as Sporangiospores, which are designed to catch the wind to spread its spores far and wide, according to Mold Busters.

 Where it can be found: This is often found growing on overripe fruit as well as on anything that is dead or decaying, often in the soil and on plants, but potentially in the house if you discover a dead mouse!
 Mucor also loves condensation so it can be found on a constantly wet windowsill as well as in any consistently damp areas.